-- Is the CPU Standby LED flashing? - Is the Telegram LED flashing? - Is the Active E-STOP LED lit on the decoder module? - Are the connections/screw terminals tight? - Is the internal antenna securely connected? - Is the external antenna assembly outside the enclosure securely connected? - Are all incoming power supply and ground wires properly connected? - Are the signal wires separated from the power wires? - Are surge suppressors installed on all magnetic contactors being controlled by the receiver?
+- Is the CPU Standby LED flashing? - Is the Telegram LED flashing? - Is the Active E-STOP LED lit on either the decoder module or Active E-STOP decoder module? - Are the connections/screw terminals tight? - Check the antenna plug for a secure connection. - Check the antenna connection assembly outside the enclosure. - Check the power supply and ground wires. - Are the signal wires separated from the power wires? - Are surge suppressors installed on all magnetic contactors being controlled by the receiver?

-a p p e n d i x
+a p p e n d i x A